-In Filecoin cryptographic proving systems, often simply referred to as proofs, are used to validate that a storage provider is properly storing data.
-This process is called Proof-of-Storage and it consists of two distinct types of proofs, Proof of Replication (PoRep) and Proof of Spacetime (PoST), each of which serves a different purpose.
+In Filecoin cryptographic proving systems, often simply referred to as proofs, are used to validate that a storage provider (SP) is properly storing data.

 Different blockchains use different cryptographic proving systems (proofs) based on the network’s specific purpose, goals, and functionality.
 Regardless of which method is used, proofs have the following in common:

-- Proofs incentivize network participants to behave in certain ways and allow the network to penalize participants that do not abide by network standards.
+- Proofs incentivize network participants to behave in certain ways and allow the network to penalize participants who do not abide by network standards.

 - Proofs allow decentralized systems to agree on a network state without a central authority.

 Proof-of-Work and Proof-of-Stake are both fairly common proof methods:

 - Proof-of-Work: nodes in the network solve complex mathematical problems to validate transactions and create new blocks,

 - Proof-of-Stake: nodes in the network are chosen to validate transactions and create new blocks based on the amount of cryptocurrency they hold and “stake” in the network.